alexmorten/mhist/README.md

 This is a very simple measurement database, that receives measurements (consisting of name, value and optionally a timestamp) through tcp or http.
 If you don't send a timestamp with the measurement, the current time is used (there are rarely reasons to send a different timestamp).
 Measurements are stored on disk

-For realtime updates you can subscribe to mhist with tcp and for historical access you can retrieve measurements with http.
+For realtime updates you can subscribe to mhist.

 ### assumptions

 - measurements are received by mhist in the order they are generated
-- there are only two types of measurements: `numerical`, sent to mhist as numbers, and `categorical`, sent to mhist as strings
+- there are only two types of measurements: `numerical` and `categorical`
 - measurement types don't change for a certain measurement name.
 - it is known in advance how much memory and diskspace can be used by mhist.
 - when retrieving measurements you want to retrieve measurements of all names more often than just certain names.